BinarCode/laravel-restify/docs-v3/content/auth/authentication.md

 This command will:

 - **Ensures** that `Sanctum` is installed and configured as the authentication provider in the `config/restify.php` file
+- **Identifies** the User model and updates the `auth.user_model` configuration automatically
 - **Appends** the `Route::restifyAuth();` line to the `routes/api.php` file to add the authentication routes

+**That's it!** Your authentication system is ready to use with register, login, logout, password reset, and email verification.

+---

+**Prefer manual setup?** You can configure everything step-by-step as described below, starting with the [Install sanctum](#install-sanctum) section.

-## Prerequisites
+## Install sanctum

-Migrate the `users`, `password_resets` table (they already exist into a fresh Laravel app).

 <alert type="success">

-Laravel 10 automatically ships with Sanctum, so you don't have to install it.
+Laravel 11 automatically ships with Sanctum, so you don't have to install it.

 </alert>

-### Install sanctum

 See the documentation [here](https://laravel.com/docs/sanctum#installation).
 You don't need to add `\Laravel\Sanctum\Http\Middleware\EnsureFrontendRequestsAreStateful::class,` to your `'api'` middleware group.